 |A tender, soft and chewy basic, old fashioned sugar cookie recipe.|

 Old Fashioned Sugar CookiesThis has been my favorite recipe for old fashioned sugar cookies for years.
 It's perfect for when you want just a plain and comforting sugar cookie, and the blend of lemon and vanilla is perfect.
-This cookie is tender, soft and chewy for eating out of hand, but is not a recipe intended for decorating as with cut out sugar cookies.
+This cookie is tender, soft and chewy for eating out of hand, although if you prefer it more crisp, let it cook just a bit longer.

 For tips to help keep your cookies soft, visit my page on cookie storage tips.